 A fetish is any object that is used for purposes of sexual arousal and/or sexual play.
 In mainstream culture, this might include items such as women’s bras and lacy underwear, high-heeled shoes, stockings, etc. For those who are part of the kink/fetish community, the list is considerably broader, and might include clothing made out of leather, rubber, or latex.
 A fetish might also focus on particular body parts, objects, or costumes not usually associated with sexuality, such as feet, balloons, or a nurse’s uniform.

 BDSM is something of an umbrella term, and describes the style of play agreed upon by the participants.
 Bondage and discipline (B/D), dominance and submission (D/s), and sadism and masochism (S/M) all involve some form of power dynamics where one partner assumes control (with the other partner’s consent) for the duration of the scene.
-Scenes are designed to give each partner a particular experience, and may include unusual forms of physical or emotional manipulation or stimuli to enhance the experience.
+Scenes are designed to provide a particular experience to each of the participants, and may include unusual forms of physical stimulation or emotional manipulation.
 In some relationships (again, by consent), this power dynamic is carried over into daily life.

 The kinds and intensity of play found in the BDSM community vary widely.
 Scenes can be played between partners, friends, or even strangers, and often do not include sex.
 Many of those who incorporate kink into their sexual practices are “in the closet” while others live a completely BDSM lifestyle.